-6. Demand assumptions
+5. Demand assumptions

-6.1 Regional demand forecasts
+5.1 Regional demand forecasts

-Table 6-1 shows our assumptions for sent-out energy and summer and winter maximum demand across the 2 nodes.
-These values are based on the 2014 Electricity Statement of Opportunities (ESOO) load forecasts (expected scenario, 50% PoE), distributed among the three regions in accordance with the 2012/13 actual loads after separately accounting for the Karara mining development.
+Table 1 shows our assumptions for sent-out energy and summer and winter maximum demand across the 2 nodes.
+These values are based on the Deferred 2015 Electricity Statement of Opportunities for the Wholesale Electricity Market (ESOO) load forecasts (expected scenario, 50% PoE), distributed among the two regions in accordance with the 2012/13 actual loads after separately accounting for the Karara mining development.
 The Karara mining development is now fully operational, with a maximum demand of 70 MW and an 85% load factor.
 The Muja load now includes what was previously assigned to the North Country node.

-Table 6-1 2016/17 load assumptions
+Table 1 2017/18 load assumptions

-Financial year Parameter Muja (Perth) Goldfields Total SWIS 2016/17 Energy (GWh) 18,314 701 19,015 Summer peak demand 50% PoE (MW) 3,818 104 3,886 Winter peak demand 50% PoE (MW) 3,462 117 3,487 Nominated intermittent non- scheduled load (MW) 58.25 13 71.25
+Financial year Parameter Muja (Perth) Goldfields Total SWIS 2017/18 Energy (GWh) 18,132 694 18,826 Summer peak demand 50% PoE (MW) 3,817 104 3,885 Winter peak demand 50% PoE (MW) 3,236 109 3,259 Nominated intermittent non- scheduled load (MW) 58.25 13 71.25

-In Table 6-1, the regional peaks are not coincident (i.e. they occur at different times).
+In Table 1, the regional peaks are not coincident (i.e. they occur at different times).
 Therefore the sum of the individual peak demands is slightly higher than the total SWIS demand.
-Coincidence factors are derived from the 2012/13 profiles to calculate the individual region peaks at time of system peak for the 2016/17 financial year.
+Coincidence factors are derived from the 2012/13 profiles to calculate the individual region peaks at time of system peak for the 2017/18 financial year.

-For our chronological modelling in PLEXOS, we use half hourly load profiles for the 2 nodes (based on 2012/13 historical data including losses), which are then grown to match the energy and peak demand values in Table 6-1.
-The energy and peak demand forecasts provided in Table 6-1 are net of IMO assumptions on small-scale solar PV uptake.
-For the 2016/17 financial year, IMO estimated that small-scale solar PV would contribute 187 MW during the summer peak demand9.
-As this will change the daily shape of the load profiles, we have grown the loads by adding back the small-scale solar PV peak and energy demand (estimated using an assumed solar PV capacity factor for Perth of 18.3%10), and then subtracting an assumed solar PV daily shape based on Bureau of Meteorological data collected from 1975 to 1981 for the Perth Airport site.
+For our chronological modelling in PLEXOS, we use half hourly load profiles for the 2 nodes (based on 2012/13 historical data including losses), which are then grown to match the energy and peak demand values in Table 1.
+The energy and peak demand forecasts provided in Table 1 are net of AEMO assumptions on small-scale solar PV uptake.
+For the 2015/16 financial year, AEMO estimated that small-scale solar PV would contribute 191 MW during the summer peak demand4.
+As this will change the daily shape of the load profiles, we have grown the loads by adding back the small-scale solar PV peak and energy demand (estimated using an assumed solar PV capacity factor for Perth of 18.3%5), and then subtracting an assumed solar PV daily shape based on Bureau of Meteorological data collected from 1975 to 1981 for the Perth Airport site.

-6.2 Intermittent loads
+5.2 Intermittent loads